-After a while, you will want to withdraw cash from your binary options broker.
+After a while, you will want to withdraw cash from your options broker.
 Isn’t the whole point of trading to make money?
 And if you are making money, it’s not doing you any good if it’s just sitting in an online account.
 So, when it’s time to make a withdrawal, knowing what to do is important.
 We’ll walk you through the process in a simple manner, and help you make sure that there are no big bumps along the way.

-Most binary options brokers require that you make a withdrawal in the same method that you made your deposit.
+Most options brokers require that you make a withdrawal in the same method that you made your deposit.
 If you used a credit card to initially fund your account, your withdrawal will be put back on that same credit card.
 If you used a wire transfer, a wire transfer is how you will get your funds put back in your bank account.
 For most people, this isn’t a problem at all.
 For others, it is something that should warrant you to pause a bit and think about what’s best for you before you ever open your account.
-If you have questions about this process, be sure to speak to the customer service department of the binary options brokers you might be considering first.
+If you have questions about this process, be sure to speak to the customer service department of the options brokers you might be considering first.

 Security is Very Important